 The code above will give you breadcrumbs but that’s not enough to appear in the search results.
 In fact, even if your CMS adds breadcrumbs to a page, you might have some more work to do.
 You’ll need to use Schema markup.
 This tells Google what HTML elements mean.

-There are a couple ways to do this.
-I’m going to use the Microdata method- as opposed to RDFa (which the Yoast Plugin uses).
+There are a couple of ways to do this.
+I will use the Microdata method instead of RDFa (which the Yoast Plugin uses).

 This is what it will look like when you’re done.